Sneh1999/Fusion/README.md

-# Website-using-Angular
-A website using angular cli
+# A sample restaurant website using Typescript and Angular-JS